typelevel/frameless/docs/FeatureOverview.md

 You may then change the cluster configs adding:

 ```
-spark.sql.extensions frameless.optimiser.FramelessExtension
+spark.sql.extensions frameless.optimizer.FramelessExtension
 ```

-### experimental.extraOptimisations
+### experimental.extraOptimizations

-Using FramelessExtension will yield the best results for all Literal types as it takes place early enough to benefit from other Spark optimisation rules.
+Using FramelessExtension will yield the best results for all Literal types as it takes place early enough to benefit from other Spark optimization rules.

 As such it is preferred to the experimental route: